 Connecticut Riverfront House

 Though the design holds to Italianate proportions, with a large overhanging roof, double hung windows, and cupola, its internal composition and floor plan are unique.
-It is a sunny house throughout, far more than its ancestors, with oversized windows and French doors.
-Surrounded by a wooden porch with expansive prospects to the river north and south, the house’s main level includes a living room, dining room, and kitchen, all enjoying the views.
+It is a sunny house throughout, far more than its ancestor, with big windows and French doors.
+Surrounded by a wooden porch with expansive prospects to the river north, west and south, the house’s main level includes a living room, dining room, and kitchen, all enjoying the views.
 They surround the central stair topped by the cupola, a light well that brings daylight throughout the core of the house, especially the upper hall leading to three bedrooms and bathrooms.
 The lowest level of the stair, still skylit, leads to a ‘garden room’ that steps outside to a shady terrace overlooking the river.